ksu-is/WhereToRecycle-BW/projectroadmap.md

 I updated the Sprint 3 check boxes to show I've completed all of Sprint 3, including the PowerPoint Splash Screen slide.

 I noticed the title of one of the website links was not accurate and some words needed to be capitalized, so I updated the WhereToRecycle.html webpage, took a new screenshot, and updated the PPT slide.
 I uploaded a new slide on D2L and on the GitHub repository.

+I remembered that I could use a template for the PowerPoint, so I redid my Splash Screen slide to make it look more professional.
+It looks a lot better with more color and an added picture.